apiato/documentation/docs/optional-components/configs.md

 ### Principles {#principles}

-- Your custom config files and the third party packages config files, should be placed in the Container, unless it's too generic then it can be placed on the Ship Layer.
+- Your custom config files and third party packages config files, should be placed in the Container, unless it's too generic then it can be placed on the Ship Layer.
 - Container can have as many config files as it needs.

 ### Rules {#rules}